TSMC: List of former chief executives

+Business trends

+The key trends for TSMC are (as of the financial year ending December 31):

 TSMC and the rest of the foundry industry are exposed to the cyclical industrial dynamics of the semiconductor industry.
-TSMC must ensure its production capacity to meet strong customer demand during upturns.
-However, during downturns, it must contend with excess capacity because of weak demand and the high fixed costs associated with its manufacturing facilities.
+TSMC must ensure its production capacity to meet strong customer demand during upturns; however, during downturns, it must contend with excess capacity because of weak demand and the high fixed costs associated with its manufacturing facilities.
 As a result, the company's financial results tend to fluctuate with a cycle time of a few years.
 This is more apparent in earnings than revenues because of the general trend of revenue and capacity growth.
 TSMC's business has generally also been seasonal, with a peak in Q3 and a low in Q1.

-In 2014, TSMC was at the forefront of the foundry industry for high-performance, low-power applications, leading major smartphone chip companies such as Qualcomm, Mediatek and Apple to place an increasing amount of orders.
+In 2014, TSMC was at the forefront of the foundry industry for high-performance, low-power applications, leading major smartphone chip companies, such as Qualcomm, Mediatek, and Apple, to place an increasing amount of orders.
 While the competitors in the foundry industry (primarily GlobalFoundries and United Microelectronics Corporation) have encountered difficulties ramping leading-edge 28 nm capacity, the leading Integrated Device Manufacturers such as Samsung and Intel that seek to offer foundry capacity to third parties were also unable to match the requirements for advanced mobile applications.

 For most of 2014, TSMC saw a continuing increase in revenues due to increased demand, primarily due to chips for smartphone applications.
-TSMC raised its financial guidance in March 2014 and posted ‘unseasonably strong’ first-quarter results.
-For Q2 2014, revenues came in at NT$183 billion, with 28 nm technology business growing more than 30% from the previous quarter.
+TSMC raised its financial guidance in March 2014 and posted 'unseasonably strong' first-quarter results.
+For Q2 2014, revenues came in at NT$183 billion, with 28 nm technology business growing more than 30 percent from the previous quarter.
 Lead times for chip orders at TSMC increased due to a tight capacity situation, putting fabless chip companies at risk of not meeting their sales expectations or shipment schedules, and in August 2014 it was reported that TSMC's production capacity for the fourth quarter of 2014 was already almost fully booked, a scenario that had not occurred for many years, which was described as being due to a ripple-effect due to TSMC landing CPU orders from Apple.

-However, monthly sales for 2014 peaked in October, decreasing by 10% in November due to cautious inventory adjustment actions taken by some of its customers.
-TSMC's revenue for 2014 saw growth of 28% over the previous year, while TSMC forecasted that revenue for 2015 would grow by 15 to 20 percent from 2014, thanks to strong demand for its 20 nm process, new 16 nm FinFET process technology as well as continuing demand for 28 nm, and demand for less advanced chip fabrication in its 200mm fabs.
+However, monthly sales for 2014 peaked in October, decreasing by 10 percent in November due to cautious inventory adjustment actions taken by some of its customers.
+TSMC's revenue for 2014 saw growth of 28 percent over the previous year, while TSMC forecasted that revenue for 2015 would grow by 15 to 20 percent from 2014, thanks to strong demand for its 20 nm process, new 16 nm FinFET process technology as well as continuing demand for 28 nm, and demand for less advanced chip fabrication in its 200mm fabs.

+In 2019, TSMC was ranked fourth in the MEMS field, behind leader Silex Microsystems.
+In 2021, TSMC was ranked third in the MEMS field.

+Ownership

+Around 56 percent of TSMC shares are held by the general public and around 38 percent are held by institutions.
+The largest shareholders in early 2024 were: